ratulKabir/ratulKabir/README.md

 # 👋 Hi, I'm Raihan Kabir Ratul

-I'm an AI Engineer passionate about solving real-world problems with deep learning, reinforcement learning, and computer vision.
+I'm an AI Engineer passionate about solving real-world problems with AI.
 Here are some of the projects I've worked on recently:

 ---